egilgamesh/DynamicTabulator/README.md

 # Dynamic Table JavaScript Class

 The Dynamic Table JavaScript class is a simple utility for rendering dynamic tables with grouping functionality.
-It allows you to create tables with grouped headers and toggle visibility of grouped rows.
+It allows you to create tables with grouped headers and toggle the visibility of grouped rows.

 ## Features